craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Features/Features - Martial.md

 Until the beginning of your next turn, you impose Advantage on Melee Attacks against you, and when you hit a target with a Melee Weapon, you deal an additional Weapon Damage Die.

+## Protective Stance
+###### REQ: 2EXP
+###### 2 AP
+###### Use: Shield
+'You hold your shield over an ally, taking the burden of combat from them for a moment.'

+Target an adjacent ally.
+Until the beginning of your next turn, if they are the target of an Attack and they are still adjacent to you, you are the target of that Attack instead.

 ## Painrush
 ###### REQ: 2EXP
 ###### 2 AP